HPCI-Lab/yProv4SQA/artifacts/README.md

 For convenience, we have already uploaded the graphs that we used in our paper to the yProv server.
 You can use these URLs as input to yProvExploroe.

 For the Level-1 Provenance document (Fig. 5):[http://yprov.disi.unitn.it:3000/api/v0/documents/itwinai](http://yprov.disi.unitn.it:3000/api/v0/documents/itwinai/)

 For the comparison of two assessments (Fig. 7): [http://yprov.disi.unitn.it:3000/api/v0/documents/gitdif](http://yprov.disi.unitn.it:3000/api/v0/documents/gitdif/)

-or you can open them using without uploading or using the URLs:
+or you can open them without uploading or using the URLs:
-- **Full assessment history (Fig. 5):** [View Graph](https://explorer.yprov.disi.unitn.it/?file=http%3A%2F%2Fyprov.disi.unitn.it%3A3000%2Fapi%2Fv0%2Fdocuments%2Fitwinai)
+- **Full assessment history of itwinai (Fig. 5):** [View Graph](https://explorer.yprov.disi.unitn.it/?file=http%3A%2F%2Fyprov.disi.unitn.it%3A3000%2Fapi%2Fv0%2Fdocuments%2Fitwinai)
 - **file changes between the two assessments (Fig. 7):** [View Graph](https://explorer.yprov.disi.unitn.it/?file=http%3A%2F%2Fyprov.disi.unitn.it%3A3000%2Fapi%2Fv0%2Fdocuments%2Fgitdif)

 We have used the yProv service and a Neo4j database running on our internal service, which is not directly accessible externally.